-A Buddhist Priest called Yeisei was the first person to bring tea seeds from China to Japan.
-He had observed the beneficial use of tea in meditation, and from this early use tea has continued to be associated with Zen Buddhism.
+Yeisei, A Buddhist Priest, was the first person to bring tea seeds from China to Japan.
+He had observed the beneficial use of tea in meditation, and tea has since continued to be associated with Zen Buddhism and used in ceremony.

-It quickly gained popularity in the imperial court and other sectors of society, and became elevated to an art form universally known as the ‘Japanese Tea Ceremony’.
-The ceremony involves making and serving tea in the most perfect, polite and gracious manner, and it requires years of training to administer at a tea ceremony.
+It quickly gained popularity in the Imperial Court and other sectors of society, and became elevated to an art form universally known as the ‘Japanese Tea Ceremony’.
+The ceremony involves making and serving tea in the most perfect, polite and gracious manner.
+It requires years of training to perform a tea ceremony.

-Years and years later, though Americans separated themselves from the British, they’ve still kept up a few traditions and contributed a few inventions of their own.
-During the country’s first World Fair, iced tea was introduced by a man named Richard Blechynden, who knew that no one would be interested in hot tea during the summer fair.
-Thomas Sullivan, a man from New York, developed the tea bag.
+Years and years later, although Americans separated themselves from the British, they’ve still kept up a few traditions and contributed a few inventions of their own.
+During the country’s first World Fair in 1904, iced tea was introduced by a man named Richard Blechynden, who knew that no one would be interested in hot tea during the summer fair.
+In 1908 Thomas Sullivan, a man from New York, accidentally developed the tea bag.
 He always sent out his loose tea in silk muslin bags and it wasn’t until he delivered them to local restaurants that he saw them brewing their tea with the bags still on.
 Right away, he began marketing the tea bags for their convenience and no fuss packaging and the rest is history!

 The Russians first encountered tea in 1618, when the Chinese made a gift of several chests to Tsar Alexis.
 By the end of the 17th century China and Russia were engaged in trade relations, but the journey between the two countries was long and hazardous and the cost of tea was extortionate.
 It was another hundred years before the price of tea fell sufficiently for the habit to percolate through to all sectors of society.
 These days tea and vodka are the Russian national drinks.
 The Russians make tea in using a samovar, a large water heater and tea pot, and drink it strong and sweet.

-They immediately procured some seedlings of the Chinese variety (the British smuggled thousands of seedlings during the opium wars, so resentful were they of the Chinese monopoly) and undertook to grow them in the Assam valley and the mountainous Darjeeling region.
+They immediately procured some seedlings of the Chinese variety (the British smuggled thousands of seedlings during the opium wars) and undertook to grow them in the Assam valley and the mountainous Darjeeling region.
 Fourteen years later, and after many unsuccessful attempts were made, the British resigned themselves to growing the native Assam.

 Tea is now grown widely in India.
 There are over 2000 producers of tea, with the majority of the estates located in Assam, West Bengal, Tamil Nadu and Kerala.
 Many of these estates produce very high quality teas and have earned a place for themselves in the international tea market.
 Today, India is one of the world’s largest producers of tea with 13,000 gardens and a workforce of more than 2 million people.
 It also provides the tea leaves that go into the world’s biggest brands – Tetley and Typhoo.